jtdaugherty/brick/docs/guide.rst

    let w = withBorderStyle Brick.Widgets.Border.Style.ascii $
              Brick.Widgets.Border.border $ str "Hello, world!"

-By default, widgets are self-contained and do not interact with each other.
-For borders, this can lead to visual oddities when horizontal borders are drawn next to vertical borders (and vice versa) by leaving a small gap like this:
+By default, borders in adjacent widgets do not connect to other.
+This can lead to visual oddities, for example, when horizontal borders are drawn next to vertical borders by leaving a small gap like this:

 .. code:: text

     │─

-You can request that border widgets redraw themselves when neighboring borders are drawn with ``Brick.Widgets.Core.joinBorders``.
-Two borders drawn with the same attribute and border style, and both under the influence of ``joinBorders``, will cooperate to produce a border like this instead:
+You can request that adjacent borders connect to each other with ``Brick.Widgets.Core.joinBorders``.
+Two borders drawn with the same attribute and border style, and both under the influence of ``joinBorders``, will produce a border like this instead:

 .. code:: text